 After the installation process is complete, there are still a few more steps required to get everything working:

-- Linking to your Xamarin Account – Ensures that all features you are entitled to are enabled.
+- Link Your Xamarin Account - Ensures that all features you are entitled to are enabled.
 You can create a new Xamarin Account if required.

-- Connecting Visual Studio to the Mac Build Host – Visual Studio must be connected to the Mac Build Host before it can work with iOS projects.
+- Connect Visual Studio to the Mac Build Host - Visual Studio must be connected to the Mac Build Host before it can work with iOS projects.

-- Configuring the Visual Studio Toolbar – To easily access Xamarin iOS features.
+- Configure the Visual Studio Toolbar - Lets you easily access Xamarin.iOS features.